meshcloud/meshcloud-docs/docs/meshstack.authorization.md

 ## Role Revocation

-User role revocation on [meshProject](meshcloud.project.md#unassign-principal-from-a-meshproject) and [meshWorkspace](meshcloud.workspace.md#remove-assigned-meshworkspace-roles) level allow Customer Admins to always limit access to the meshWorkspace and meshProjects to the users that actually need access.
+User role revocation on [meshProject](meshcloud.project.md#unassign-principal-from-a-meshproject) and [meshWorkspace](meshcloud.workspace.md#remove-assigned-meshworkspace-roles) level allow Workspace Managers to always limit access to the meshWorkspace and meshProjects to the users that actually need access.
 Users who no longer should have access can easily be revoked access.
 Administrators also have the possibility to revoke roles for a user to all meshWorkspaces and meshProjects and deactivate this user completely in the complete meshStack via the [delete user](administration.users.md#delete-user) functionality.

 Users who e.g. left the company, can automatically be revoked in meshStack as described [here](meshstack.user-revocation.md).